A Pastor’s After-Easter Action Plan

 I’m going to make a checklist for this post, and give it away.
 What other steps should I include after Easter?
 Tell me in the comments below.

-How to Not Waste Your Easter Crowd
+How to Not Waste Your Christmas Crowd

-Between now and Easter you’ll probably
+Between now and Christmas, you’ll probably

 • brainstorm ideas